-Finally, HI works with a demining training centre in Benin (the CPADD - the centre for advanced training in post-conflict mine clearance operations).The training modules are developed conjointly to improve the security of stockpiles of weapons and munitions, and to limit the risk of accidental explosions which harm hundreds of people across the world every year.
+Lastly, HI works with a demining training centre in Benin (CPADD - Centre for advanced training in post-conflict demining and decontamination operations).The training modules are developed to improve the security of weapons stockpiles and conventional weapons and to limit the risk of accidental explosions that cause hundreds of casualties worldwide every year.

 Situation of the country